Compatibility rules apply when you upgrade Oracle Database client or server software.

 Applications Can Run Against Newer or Older Oracle Database Server Releases

-If you run a precompiler or OCI application against a database server, then Oracle recommends that the release of the database server software you use is be equal to or later than the client software release.
+If you run a precompiler or OCI application against a database server, then Oracle recommends that the release of the database server software is equal to or later than the client software release.

 This recommendation configuration is not strictly required.